 Explainer

-Grupa Azoty in 2026: the leader of Polish chemicals, four plants (Tarnów, Police, Kędzierzyn-Koźle, Puławy), State-Treasury control, the Polimery Police mega-project
+Grupa Azoty in 2026: the leader of Polish chemicals, four plants, State Treasury control and the Polimery Police mega-project

 Grupa Azoty S.A.
 (KRS 0000075450), headquartered at ul.
 Kwiatkowskiego 8 in Tarnów, is Poland's largest chemicals company and a leading European nitrogen-fertiliser producer.
-It operates four plants: Tarnów (HQ), Police, Kędzierzyn-Koźle, Puławy.
-Controlled by the State Treasury.
-Listed on the WSE since 2008, an mWIG40 constituent.
-A six-member management board, a nine-member supervisory board.
-Currently delivering the Polimery Police mega-project - a propylene-and-polypropylene plant worth more than a dozen billion zloty.
+It operates four plants – Tarnów (HQ), Police, Kędzierzyn-Koźle and Puławy – and is controlled by the State Treasury.
+Listed on the WSE since 2008, an mWIG40 constituent, it is delivering the Polimery Police mega-project.
+Its 2025 financial statements show revenue of around PLN 13.1bn and a net loss of about PLN 4.3bn.

 Explainer